jameschen108/mlb-pitch-framing-analysis/README.md

 | residual runs, shadow zone only, out-of-sample | 0.936 |
 | hierarchical model, shadow zone, out-of-sample | 0.942 |

-Reading down the column: dropping the in-sample baseline costs 0.032, restricting to the shadow zone costs a further 0.022, and **switching from the unadjusted estimator to the hierarchical one gains 0.006.**
+Reading down the column: dropping the in-sample baseline costs 0.032, restricting to the shadow zone costs a further 0.022, and switching from the unadjusted estimator to the hierarchical one gains 0.006.

-That last number is the important one.
+The third of those is the one that matters.
 Section 6 shows the unadjusted estimator's nominal 95% intervals covering as little as 74% of the time under realistic confounding, while the hierarchical model stays calibrated.
 Replacing the first with the second moves the correlation against Savant by six thousandths.

-**A statistic that cannot tell a miscalibrated estimator from a calibrated one cannot be evidence that an estimator is calibrated.** v1's README already said the correlation was not independent confirmation.
-It was more right than it knew: the agreement reflects shared method, and part of it reflected nothing more than both sides fitting in-sample on the season they were scoring.
+So the correlation cannot be evidence that the estimator is sound: it barely moves when the estimator is replaced with one that is. v1's README already said this was not independent confirmation.
+The agreement reflects shared method, and part of it reflected nothing more than both sides fitting in-sample on the season they were scoring.

 <p align="center">
   <img src="docs/images/en/framing_vs_official_2023.png" width="440">